kuzzleio/kuzzle/doc/2/guides/develop-on-kuzzle/1-core-modules/index.md

 #### propagate: true

-With `propagate: true`, notifications are propagated to all nodes of a cluster, executing all callback functions.
+With `propagate: true`, notifications are propagated to all nodes of a cluster, **executing the callback function on each nodes**.

 ::: info
 This behavior is suitable for synchronizing RAM cache amongst cluster nodes for example.
 :::

 **Example:**